fosterchild1/AptInt/docs/usage.md

 2. Using arithmetic operators directly - AptInt supports operators such as `+`, `-`, `*`, `/`, `^`, `%`, and they also allow you to use other data types like numbers or strings directly, at the cost of performance.

 # Example Usage
-Below is example usage of almost all functions provided by Aptint.luau and Extensions.luau.
+Below is example usage of almost all functions provided by Aptint.
 It is also timed and usually finishes in a millisecond, with most of the time being spent on exponentiation.
 ```luau
 local aptint = require(game.ReplicatedStorage.AptInt)
 require(game.ReplicatedStorage.AptInt.Extensions)